-In this section we assess the efficiency of the KROSS selection technique.
-First we calculate the number of targeted KROSS galaxies compared to the number in which we detect resolved H $\alpha$ (extent larger than the FWHM of the seeing disc), unresolved H $\alpha$ (> 5 $\sigma$ ), continuum only and finally those for which we detect no signal at all.
+In this section, we assess the efficiency of the KROSS selection technique.
+First, we calculate the number of targeted KROSS galaxies compared to the number in which we detect resolved H $\alpha$ (extent larger than the FWHM of the seeing disc), unresolved H $\alpha$ (>5 $\sigma$ ), continuum only and finally those for which we detect no signal at all.
 This information is also displayed in Fig. 2 with the different coloured points denoting the different levels of detection.
-In terms of numbers, KROSS has observed 795 galaxies .
-We detect H $\alpha$ in 719 galaxies (90%).
-The H $\alpha$ emission is resolved in 81% of these detections (584), which is an impressive return reflecting the success of our selection criteria and the simulations we performed before the observing programme began.
-Finally, if we include those for which we obtain significant continuum (although none with obvious spectral features to obtain a redshift estimate) the number is 757 detections or 95% of the KROSS sample.
-This leaves us with only 5% non-detected galaxies which demonstrates the excellent efficiency of KROSS.
+In terms of numbers, KROSS has observed 795 galaxies.
+We detect H $\alpha$ in 719 galaxies (90 per cent).
+The H $\alpha$ emission is resolved in 81 per cent of these detections (584), which is an impressive return reflecting the success of our selection criteria and the simulations we performed before the observing programme began.
+Finally, if we include those for which we obtain significant continuum (although none with obvious spectral features to obtain a redshift estimate) the number is 757 detections or 95 per cent of the KROSS sample.
+This leaves us with only 5 per cent non-detected galaxies which demonstrates the excellent efficiency of KROSS.

-For the priority 1 (P1) galaxies ( $K{AB} < 22.5, r - z < 1.5$ or HiZELS H $\alpha$ emitter) the recovery statistics are significantly improved. ${\rm H}\alpha$ is detected in 96% of the P1 sample and resolved in 89% of these, with H $\alpha$ or continuum found in 97%.
-H $\alpha$ is detected in 92% of the HiZELS sample of which 83% are spatially resolved.
+For the priority 1 (P1) galaxies ( $K{AB} < 22.5, r - z < 1.5$ or HiZELS H $\alpha$ emitter) the recovery statistics are significantly improved.
+H $\alpha$ is detected in 96 per cent of the P1 sample and resolved in 89 per cent of these, with H $\alpha$ or continuum found in 97 per cent. $H\alpha$ is detected in 92 per cent of the HiZELS sample of which 83 per cent are spatially resolved.
 This is consistent with the entire KROSS sample.
-For the entire HiZELS sample there is only evidence that two galaxies have been assigned incorrect redshifts based on their narrowband emission.
-These galaxies clearly have an [OIII]5007Å emission in the narrow-band filter wavelength range as the KMOS spectra also show the [OIII]4959Å and H $\beta$ lines, meaning the galaxies are at z = 1.40 and z = 1.42 respectively and not z = 0.834 and z = 0.847.
+For the entire HiZELS sample there is only evidence that two galaxies have been assigned incorrect redshifts based on their narrow-band emission.
+These galaxies clearly have an [O III]5007 Å emission in the narrow-band filter wavelength range as the KMOS spectra also show the [O m]4959 Å and H $\beta$ lines, meaning the galaxies are at z = 1.40 and z = 1.42, respectively and not z = 0.834 and z = 0.847.
 This is in agreement with the very low contamination rate estimated in Sobral et al. (2013a).
-All of the HiZELS non-detections have HiZELS catalogue fluxes $F{\rm H\alpha} < 10^{-16} {\rm erg \ cm^{-2} \ s^{-1}}$ and so the likely reason for their nondetection is because they are faint.
+All of the HiZELS non-detections have HiZELS catalogue fluxes $F{\rm H\alpha} < 10^{-16} {\rm ~erg~cm^{-2}~s^{-1}}$ and so the likely reason for their nondetection is because they are faint.

-Of the non-HiZELS galaxies, 2.5% have a measured redshift that has a larger than 10% discrepancy with their catalogue redshift.
-We therefore estimate that a significant fraction of the 5% nondetections may be explained by contamination.
+Of the non-HiZELS galaxies, 2.5 per cent have a measured redshift that has a larger than 10 per cent discrepancy with their catalogue redshift.
+We therefore estimate that a significant fraction of the 5 per cent non-detections may be explained by contamination.
 A further portion of this population will likely be continuum sources that are fainter than $K{AB} = 21$ (our approximate observed detection limit of continuum) and are therefore undetected in our relatively short exposures.
-Figures 1 and 2 also indicate that the detection statistics are not uniform across the range of target selection criteria.
-For example, the median colour of those with resolved H $\alpha$ is r - z = 0.96, whereas the galaxies with unresolved $H\alpha$ are redder with a median r-z = 1.34.
-The median colour of the galaxies with continuum but no emission lines is r - z = 1.65 compared to those with resolved H $\alpha$ and $K{AB} < 21$ , which have a median r - z = 1.20(see Fig. 2).
+Figs 1 and 2 also indicate that the detection statistics are not uniform across the range of target selection criteria.
+For example, the median colour of those with resolved H $\alpha$ is r - z =0.96, whereas the galaxies with unresolved H $\alpha$ are redder with a median r - z = 1.34.
+The median colour of the galaxies with continuum but no emission lines is r - z = 1.65 compared to those with resolved H $\alpha$ and $K{AB} < 21$ , which have a median r - z =1.20 (see Fig. 2).
 This demonstrates that, as one may expect, it is the more massive, older, passive or dusty galaxies that show weaker $H\alpha$ emission.